 Earlier this year, I began working for the LDS Church Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints.
 In this job, I learned about the Seminary Basic Doctrines–11 statements on some of the most fundamental and important doctrines of the gospel of Jesus Christ.
 These doctrinal statements were formulated for a couple of reasons:

 - One reason for the basic doctrines is to help emphasize the objective of Seminary and Institute (S&I) to teachers and students.
-The purpose is, in part, “to help youth and young adults understand and rely on the teachings and Atonement of Jesus Christ. … We teach students the doctrines and principles of the gospel as found in the scriptures and the words of the prophets.” (see the Objective of Seminaries and Institutes of Religion)
+The purpose is, in part, “to help youth and young adults understand and rely on the teachings and Atonement of Jesus Christ. … We teach students the doctrines and principles of the gospel as found in the scriptures and the words of the prophets.” (from the Objective of Seminaries and Institutes of Religion)

 - Another reason for the basic doctrines is to better prepare future missionaries to teach the principles of the gospel of Jesus Christ.
 A few years ago, the question was asked of S&I, what can be done to better prepare missionaries to teach from the heart, by the Spirit, using their own words.
 Part of the answer was to have S&I help the students gain a clear understanding of basic doctrines including the plan of salvation, the Atonement of Christ, the Apostasy and Restoration of the true Church.
 (See the S&I Teaching and Learning Emphasis)

 I couldn’t agree more that one of the best things future missionaries can do to prepare for the mission field is to strengthen their knowledge and testimony of the basic doctrines of the restored gospel of Jesus Christ.
 Therefore, in the coming weeks and months, I plan to devote several posts to explaining and testifying of the basic gospel doctrines.